dhamaker/8964/my-story.md

 I had barely gotten off my bike when I was approached by a some men asking me what I thought about what was happening, and what Liberty was like in the West, and did I think democracy was good for China.
 Being swarmed by strangers wanting to practice their English and idlers curious see a foreigner up close was a familiar experience.
 But, I had lived in China long enough to learn two things.
 First, China's politics was none of my business.
 To paraphrase the Party line, it was the internal affairs of the Chinese _people_.
 And second, paranoia is not dellusional if it's true. <i lang="cn">Lao wai</i>, or "foreign devils", and "spiritual polution" are convenient redherrings for ideas that Party Leaders want to sweep away.
 As a six foot tall redhead, I was clearly <i lang="cn">lao wai</i>; I felt that my presence in the square diminished the voices of the hundreds of people gathering, so I left.

 On April 22, students from all over Xi'an marched to the center of Xi'an.
 Publically, they marched to mourn Hu Yaobang, the former Party Secretary.
 But privately, they marched in support his liberal intellectual and economic reforms.
 A few people took advantage of the mass crowd.
 Some trucks were burnt and some stores were looted.
 This later became known as the "Xi'an Incident."
-A student gave me a few <a href="april22.html">photos from the day</a>.
+A student gave me a few [photos from the day](xian-incident.html).
 I have published them here.

 # May demonstrations